-Certificate Data: Certificate requests and data related thereto (whether obtained from the Applicant or otherwise) in the CA's possession or control or to which the CA has access.
+Certificate Data: Certificate requests and data related thereto (whether obtained from the Applicant or otherwise) in OATI's possession or control or to which OATI has access.

-Certificate Management Process: Processes, practices, and procedures associated with the use of keys, software, and hardware, by which the CA verifies Certificate Data, issues Certificates, maintains a Repository, and revokes Certificates.
+Certificate Management Process: Processes, practices, and procedures associated with the use of keys, software, and hardware, by which OATI verifies Certificate Data, issues Certificates, maintains a Repository, and revokes Certificates.